John Wood (canoeist)

 John Joseph Wood (June 7, 1950 – January 23, 2013) was a Canadian sprint canoeist who competed from the late 1960s to the later 1970s.
 Competing in three Summer Olympics, he won the silver medal in the C-1 500 m event at Montreal in 1976.
 The medal was Canada's first in the sport since 1952.

 Athletics career

-At the 1976 Montreal Olympics, where he won the silver medal in the C-1 500 m for Canada, he finished second to Aleksandr Rogov.
+At the 1976 Montreal Olympics, where he won the silver and gold medal in the C-1 500 m and C-2 1000m for Canada, he finished second to Aleksandr Rogov.
 Rogov had gotten gunk from the officiating boats onto his hands prior to race start, and Wood passed a scrubbing towel to Rogov to help him clean it off, allowing his competitor to win the race over him.

+Four years earlier in Munich, Wood and compatriot Scott Lee were eliminated in the semifinals of the C-2 1000 m event.

 Wood also won a silver medal in the C-2 500 m event at the 1977 ICF Canoe Sprint World Championships in Sofia, and won a bronze medal in sailing at the 1979 Pan American Games in San Juan.